-The non-negotiables are typically the health and safety rules (wearing bike helmets, driving before dark, etc.) and other areas your family values – education (homework before playtime) or respect (name calling will not be tolerated).
+The non-negotiables are typically the health and safety rules (wearing bike helmets, driving before dark, etc.) and other areas your family values like education (homework before playtime) and respect (name calling will not be tolerated).

 Agree on the limits and expectations for the non-negotiables and clearly communicate those to everyone.
-If the rule is “no cellphones in a bedroom,” be sure you both follow through each and every time on the non-negotiables so your kids see you are a unified front.
+If the rule is “no cellphones in a bedroom,” be sure you both follow through each and every time on that non-negotiable.
+Your kids will immediately observe you are a unified front.

 Step 4: Think Long-Term

 Remember that parenting is a marathon, not a sprint – and that requires us to think long-term.